wallarm/product-documentation/docs/latest/user-guides/ip-lists/overview.md

 When adding object to a list, you specify time for which it is added.
 The minimum time is 5 minutes, default is 1 hour, the maximum is forever.
 On expiration, the object is automatically deleted from the list.

 Thus, IP lists have not only the current state, but also the states back in time and they differ.
-Choose specific dates to examine the IP list content, and the system will return a detailed history of its changes, including the exact timing and method of addition, be it manual or automated.
+Choose specific dates to examine the IP list content, and the system will return a detailed **History** of its changes, including the exact timing and method of addition, be it manual or automated.
 The report also provides data on the individuals responsible for the changes and the reasons behind each inclusion.
 Such insights help in maintaining an audit trail for compliance and reporting.

 ![IP List history](../../images/user-guides/ip-lists/ip-list-history.png)